 - 2 tablespoons coconut oil

-- For the bliss balls, add the cashews and coconut to a food processor and whizz until they form coarse crumbs.
+- To make the bliss balls: Add the cashews and coconut to a food processor and process until it forms coarse crumbs.
+Add the rice malt syrup and coconut oil to and process until combined.

-- Using wet hands, gently wrap about 2 tablespoons of bliss ball mixture around each raspberry.
-Set aside in the freezer.
+- Using wet hands, gently wrap about 2 tablespoons of the bliss ball mixture around each raspberry making sure there are no gaps otherwise the raspberry may leak.
+Place balls on a lined plate or tray and set aside in the freezer.

-- When the balls are firm to the touch, remove from the freezer and quickly dip each in the chocolate then toss in the coconut.
-Set aside in the fridge for at least 10 minutes to allow the chocolate to set.
+- When the balls are firm to the touch, remove from the freezer.
+Using a fork, quickly dip each ball in the chocolate then toss in the coconut.
+Return the balls to the freezer for at least 10 minutes to allow the chocolate to set.

-- Store in an airtight container in the fridge for up to 5 days or in the freezer for up to a month.
+- Store bliss balls in an airtight container in the fridge for up to 5 days or in the freezer for up to 1 month.
+The bliss balls can be kept at room temperature for 1 day.